wp-plugins/thekendienst/readme.txt

 == Frequently Asked Questions ==

+(english)
+= Where can I get support and ask questions? =

+Normally I can not guarantee any support, but you can try anyway: Post a comment on the <a href="http://www.derdateienhafen.de/thekendienstplugin">plugin homepage</a> and I see what I can do.

+(german)
 = Wo erhalte ich support und kann fragen stellen? =

 In der Regel kann ich keinen support leisten, einen Versuch kann aber jeder interessierte dennoch wagen: Einfach unter <a href="http://www.derdateienhafen.de/thekendienstplugin">pluginhomepage</a> einen Kommentar hinterlassen.
 Ich schaue dann was ich tun kann.